dariocurr/feddit/README.md

 # Feddit, ugly by choice

-Fake Reddit Java application realized using Spring, Thymeleaf and Hibernate or H2
+Fake Reddit Java application realized using Spring, Thymeleaf and Hibernate

 ## Team